ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 To determine which classifier was best suited for our research, we would choose the one with the highest precision score.
 If our final model would predict incorrectly that a recipe is not liked, it has no major consequences for our recipe schedule.
 But if it predicts incorrectly that a recipe is liked, then the schedule might feature recipes the person doesn't like.
 This leads me to believe the main focus is on reducing the False Positives, which means a higher precision is more desired.
 In that case the Decision Tree seems to be the best choice.

-___
+### Hyperparameter tuning

 In order to achieve the highest precision for every classifier, I used hyperparameter tuning on all three models.

-___
+#### K-Nearest Neighbors

 For the K-Nearest Neighbors classifier I tuned the `n_neighbors` parameter to see what is the optimal amount of neighbors.
 The following graph shows the average precision score for 1 to 40 neighbors.
+Based on the results I used `n_neighbors = 28` for the model

 <details>
 <summary>Hyperparameter Tuning: n_neighbors</summary>
 <img src="Images/KNNtuning.png" width="500"/>
 </details>

-Based on the results I used `n_neighbors = 28` for the model

-___
+#### Logistic Regression

 For the Logistic Regression classifier I tuned the `C` and `penalty` parameters using `GridSearchCV` which resulted in the following output.
+Based on this outcome I went with `penalty = 'l2'` and `C = 0.1`

 ```
 {'C': 1e-05, 'penalty': 'l2'}
 ```

-Based on this outcome I went with `penalty = 'l2'` and `C = 0.1`

-___
+#### Decision Tree

 For the Decision Tree I decided to tune the `max_depth` parameter to see the best maximum depth of the tree.
 The following graph shows the average precision score for 1 to 50 tree depth.
+Based on the results I went with `max_depth = 33` for the final model.

 <details>
 <summary>Hyperparameter Tuning: max_depth</summary>
 <img src="Images/DTFtuning.png" width="500"/>
 </details>

-Based on the results I went with `max_depth = 33` for the final model.

-___
+### Cross-Validation

 To check if the models do not under- or overfit I used cross-validation.
 Here I used stratified cross-validation, because the data was unbalanced and I needed to give the five folds the same proportion of 0 and 1 values.